Capx-AI/Capx-SuperApp/README.md

 ## Overview

 Welcome to the Capx SuperApp!
-This application is a platform hosting a diverse ecosystem of AI agents, each designed for specific tasks and functionalities.
-Think of it as a central hub where you can interact with a variety of specialized AI assistants.
-Some of these agents even have their own dedicated tokens, creating unique micro-economies within the SuperApp.

-## What is the Capx SuperApp?

-The Capx SuperApp is designed to be a unified platform for accessing multiple AI-powered services.
-Instead of having separate applications for different AI tools, the SuperApp brings them together in one convenient location.
-This allows for seamless interaction and potential synergies between different AI agents.
-Each agent within the SuperApp is built to excel in a particular area, providing users with a powerful and versatile toolkit.
-The use of individual agent tokens, where applicable, adds another layer of functionality and potentially allows for novel interaction models and incentivization structures.
+Capx SuperApp is a web-app hosting a diverse ecosystem of AI agents, and AI apps, as well as a place to trade AI agent tokens.
+The Capx SuperApp is a unified platform for accessing multiple AI-powered agents and apps with ease, and marketplace to seamlessly trade and own multiple AI agent tokens.

 ## Key Features